Le Messie de Handel avec Bernard Labadie

 Iestyn Davies

 His recital discs have won three Gramophone Awards, and he performed on the Grammy-winning recording of Thomas Adès’s The Tempest.
-He is the recipient of a Royal Philharmonic Society Award and was nominated for an Olivier Award for his singing role in Farinelli and the King opposite Mark Rylance (premiered at London’s Sam Wanamaker Playhouse, transferring to Broadway).
-Iestyn is also featured on soundtracks for the Ridley Scott films Kingdom of Heaven and The Last Duel singing the music of Harry Gregson-Williams.
+He is the recipient of a Royal Philharmonic Society Award and was nominated for an Olivier Award for his singing role in Farinelli and the King opposite Mark Rylance premiered at London’s Sam Wanamaker Playhouse and transferring to the West End and Broadway.
 In 2017 he was awarded an MBE by the Queen for his services to music.

 Andrew Haji